-- Our plan is a continuation of our previous Water Resources Management Plans, and our technical approaches have evolved and developed over time, enabling us to regularly implement improvements to the methodologies adopted and deliver better outcomes. - We have developed our plan in collaboration with the Water Resources West regional group, of which we are a leading member. - We have complied with the latest regulatory guidance; a key change to the guidance since our previous plan is the requirement to demonstrate resilience to 1 in 500-year droughts by 2039. - We believe it is essential to increase our level of service for temporary use bans to be able to trade to other regions with currently higher levels of service for temporary use bans.
-Customers agree with this view. - We supply water to four separate water resource zones, including the new Strategic Resource Zone created in 2022 by the Thirlmere transfer scheme, which links our former West Cumbria and Integrated Resource Zones. - We recognise the importance of strong partnership working and local area planning to deliver a more resilient future, and we are trialling a collaborative place-based planning approach in three of our catchments.
+Our plan is a continuation of our previous Water Resources Management Plans, and our technical approaches have evolved and developed over time, enabling us to regularly implement improvements to the methodologies adopted and deliver better outcomes.

+- We have developed our plan in collaboration with the Water Resources West regional group, of which we are a leading member. - We have complied with the latest regulatory guidance; a key change to the guidance since our previous plan is the requirement to demonstrate resilience to 1 in 500-year droughts by 2039. - We are improving our resilience in line with customer expectations and to support national resilience. - We supply water to four separate water resource zones, including the new Strategic Resource Zone created in 2022/23 by the Thirlmere transfer scheme, which links our former West Cumbria and Integrated Resource Zones. - We recognise the importance of strong partnership working and local area planning to deliver a more resilient future, and we are trialling a collaborative place-based planning approach in three of our catchments.